The best time to visit Malaga, Spain is very subjective and depends on your personal preferences and what you love doing.

 Often, however, rain in the winter months is more frequent at nighttime and early morning and then eases or stops late morning.
 This gives you some time to explore, but I would recommend indoor activities like museums, restaurants, and cafés.

 In my experience, late November to early December has a 90% chance of a hefty session of torrential rain.
+That said, Malaga is one of the most pleasant destinations in Andalucia in winter due to the mild weather.

 IMPORTANT NOTICE FOR LATE WINTER AND SPRING!